Spotlight Lucky 15: four horses to back on Monday

 The beauty of the Lucky 15 is that only one selection of four must win to guarantee a return and the majority of bookmakers will offer incentives to play the bet.

-Monday's free racing tips: six horses to consider putting in your multiple bets
+0-11 but she's been generally consistent in handicaps and was a close second on stable debut at Yarmouth last Thursday; was a heavily backed favourite in that race and she's respected off same mark here.

-The Punt Acca: Matt Rennie's three horse racing tips from Carlisle and Ripon on Monday
+The Punt Acca: Harry Wilson bids to follow up a 7-2 winner on Sunday with three tips at Ayr and Kempton on Monday

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.